MoriaRoz/DBProject_212940399_325439305/README.md

   - The top table allows you to search for a volunteer by ID
       - Enter ID -> click the search button.
       - After an existing volunteer is found, the fields are filled with their details:
-          - To update the volunteer insert the new fields ->clicking the update button.
+          - To update the volunteer insert the new fields ->clicking the "update" button.
-          - To delete the volunteer -> clicking the delete button.
+          - To delete the volunteer -> clicking the "delete" button.
-      - To add a new volunteer filling in all the details -> clicking the add button.
+      - To add a new volunteer filling in all the details -> clicking the "add" button.
-      - To clear the contents of the fields -> clicking the clear button.
+      - To clear the contents of the fields -> clicking the "clear" button.
       - When adding/updating after selecting a role, messages pop up to enter the fields according to the role.
   - The table below shows all volunteers in the database including their driver/assistant classification.
   - Clicking on "Deactivate Inactive Volunteers" button activates the [Procedura2- deactivate inactive volunteers](#Procedura2--deactivate-inactive-volunteers)